Hyrulien/Ducanator/README.md

 A Warframe Prime inventory management tool that tracks your Prime parts, calculates ducat values, and fetches market prices.

+## Disclaimer:

+This is theoretically bannable, because it reads the memory of the game to get your accountID & nonce to then ping warframe endpoints for your inventory data, but due to the nature of how long `warframe-api-helper.exe` has been around (made by Sainan) https://github.com/Sainan/warframe-api-helper, I feel its safe enough to use, as no bans with correlation to using this have yet been reported.
+As usual though, use at your own risk, I won't be held accountable for any type of sanctions imbued upon your account in correlation with using my program.

 ## ❤️ Support

 If you like this project and want to support its development, you can buy me a coffee ☕ .
 All money raised goes towards my tuition and further projects.